onewaylight/MyWpfApp/README.md

-This Project is Basic WPF MVVM Application use with CommunityToolkit.Mvvm
+# This Project is Basic WPF MVVM Application use with CommunityToolkit.Mvvm
+Study MVVM with CommunityToolkit.Mvvm